cloud-native-toolkit/cloud-native-toolkit-workshop/SETUP.md

 1. Allow namespaces in `userxx-qa` to be able to pull images from any namespace
     ```bash
     ./scripts/08-ocp-system-puller.sh
     ```
+1. Update the Developer Dashboard to point to Git Server for code patterns
+    ```bash
+    ./scripts/09-toolkit-dashboard.sh
+    ```
 1. TODO: This should not be need it.
 For now make all users cluster-admin
    ```bash